-- The Venture Brothers: 21 becomes Two-Ton 21 and invades the Venture compound to kidnap the eponymous twins.
+- The Venture Bros.: 21 becomes Two-Ton 21 and invades the Venture compound to kidnap the eponymous twins.
 Bonus points for doing it when there's no enemy in sight and no need for stealth.

 - Attempted once by Finn in Storm Hawks, which led him to faceplant into a rock wall.